apigee/trireme/README.md

 ### Crypto

-With the combination of the built-in crypto support in Java, plus Bouncy Castle, crypto support can be fairly complete.
+With the combination of the built-in crypto support in Java, plus Bouncy Castle, crypto support is fairly complete.

 Like TLS, certain features (Sign/Verify in particular) only work if the "trireme-crypto" module and its